Puttrix/shop404/README.md

   - Verifies GA4 payload structure (list context, category hierarchy, currency on cart/checkout, purchase tax/shipping) and donation error tracking.
 - Run Matomo cart sync checks: `npm run test:matomo`
   - Verifies `_mtm` `update_cart` emits FULL CART on add/remove/quantity change and at `begin_checkout`, plus mapping of item quantities.
+ - Manual: verify Matomo content impressions/interactions in MTM Preview on `/learn` and `/learn/articles`

 ## For Developers: dataLayer and _mtm pushes
+See also: `docs/DEVELOPERS.md` for setup, helper API, data models, and debugging tips.

+## Contributing
+See `CONTRIBUTING.md` for branches, PR guidelines, testing, style, and docs expectations.
 You can emit analytics events either via the helper functions in `src/utils/analytics.js` or by pushing directly to `window.dataLayer` (GTM/GA4) and `window._mtm` (Matomo Tag Manager).
 The helpers automatically respect consent and load tags when needed.

 Quick start with helpers: